Rescue & Adoption

 Understanding the Importance of Preparation

 Bringing a rescue dog into your home is an exciting and rewarding experience.
 However, without proper preparation, the transition can be overwhelming for both you and your new furry family member.
 Rescue dogs often come from unfamiliar, sometimes traumatic backgrounds, and a calm, well-prepared environment helps them adjust more comfortably and confidently.
+Proper preparation sets the stage for a positive bond and reduces stress-related behaviors.

 Steps to Prepare Your Home

-- Plan a Quiet Arrival: Arrange for a calm, low-key introduction to your home without loud noises, large crowds, or other pets initially.
-Allow your dog to explore their new environment at their own pace and avoid overwhelming them with visitors on the first day.
-Maintain a calm, positive demeanor to help your dog feel safe. (dogstrust.org.uk)
+- Plan a Quiet Arrival: Arrange for a calm, low-key introduction to your home without loud noises, crowds, or other pets initially.
+Allow your dog to explore their new environment at their own pace while maintaining a calm and positive demeanor yourself.
+Avoid overwhelming your rescue dog with visitors or excessive handling during the first 24-48 hours.
+This helps reduce stress and builds trust. (dogstrust.org.uk)